-Associate Professor of Commerce, Government First Grade College, Rajajinagar, Bengaluru
+Assistant Professor, Department of Economics, Government First Grade College, HSR Layout, Bengaluru

-Abstract - The term Agriculture is derived from two Latin words called 'Agri' meaning 'land' and 'Cultura' meaning 'Tillage'.
-Hence Agriculture means Tilling the Land.
-Around 2/3rd of the world population is dependent on agriculture for its livelihood.
-As per 2011 Census, In India, 69% of the total population lives in villages and more than 49% of the total working population are dependent on agriculture.
-Agriculture has a greater role to play in the economic development of a country.
+Abstract - Agriculture has a greater role to play in the economic development of a country.
 Apart from contributing 17% to national income, it provides largest employment opportunity for larger segment of the population.
 In India more than 49% of the population, still depends on agriculture.
 Hence Indian Agriculture is regarded as the "back bone of Indian economy".
-Agriculture supplies food grains to people.
 During 2015-16, around 275 Million tonnes of food grains was grown in the country, apart from this agriculture supplies fodder to animals, cattle & livestock.
-Agriculture also supplies raw materials to industries like raw cotton to cotton industry, sugar cane for sugar industry, oil seeds for edible oil industry, jute for jute industry, Wheat for Biscuits industry etc. These industries are known as 'Agro based industries.
+Not only in India, around 2/3rd of the world population is dependent on agriculture for their livelihood.
+Agriculture also supplies raw materials to industries like raw cotton to cotton industry, sugar cane for sugar industry, oil seeds for edible oil industry, jute for jute industry, Wheat for Biscuits industry etc. industries are known as 'Agro based industries'.
 The prosperity of these agro based industries is directly dependent upon the availability of inputs from the agricultural sector.
-Apart from that agriculture creates market for the Industrial output like fertilizers, pesticides, tractors.
-The demand for industrial products depends upon the income of the farmers which in turn depends upon agricultural production.
-Despite having an important role to play, the agricultural sector in India, unlike developed nations, exists at the subsistence level.
-To raise the standard of living of the people and to enable them to use the benefits of science and technology, miraculous advances in agriculture, industry, transport, communication, education, health services and other fields, it is almost essential that, capital formation should take place at a higher rate than before, so that the big development projects may be financed properly.
+World Development Report 2000, published by World Bank, states that 1.1 billion people are surviving on less than US \$ 1 a day and around 2.1 billion people are surviving on less than US \$ 2 a day, of whom between two thirds to three quarters live in rural areas of developing countries.
+Thus, if the war on poverty is to be won, developing countries need to place more importance on agricultural sector (IFAD, 2002).
+Adequate capital supply is inevitable for economic growth and needed to reduce poverty and raising standard of living.
+Achieving all these goals requires huge capital to be invested.
 When domestic capital available is not sufficient, it must be compensated through other means and FDI is an important source to supplement the capital scarcity faced in the country.
-This paper analyses the impact of such FDI on Agricultural sector.
+This paper analyses the role of foreign direct investment on Agricultural sector and government initiatives in order to promote such FDI in the country.

-Index Terms - Agriculture, Subsistence level, Capital scarcity, Supplementary capital, FDI.
+Index Terms - Capital scarcity, Supplementing domestic capital, Agriculture, FDI, Poverty.